rickardo-roxas/dsa-midterm-final-projects/README.md

 ## Project 2: Huffman Coding

 For this project, we are tasked to implement the Huffman Coding technique.
 The user will prompt a phrase/paragraph/sentence and the program should generate a huffman table that includes the characters and their corresponding binary code.
 We are also tasked to add features such as plain text to huffman code conversion, and vice versa.

+## Project 3: Graph Theory

+This project illustrates the Graph data structure.
+The user will be prompted to import an adjacency matrix, and the program can traverse it using the breadth-first and depth-first search algorithms.
+It can also find the shortest path from each vertices using the Dijkstra algorithm.